couleur-tweak-tips/CTT/docs/video/obs/output.md

     * `Recording format`: MPEG-4 (.mp4)

-    :   Unless you're doing lengthy recordings I don't see a point in using containers (as OBS calls it "format") many NLEs still consider to be obscure
+    :   Unless you're doing lengthy recordings I don't see a point in using containers (or "format" as OBS calls it) many NLEs still struggle to support

     ???
-"What about Matroska (.MKV) and Fragmented MP4?"
+"What about Matroska (.MKV) and Hybrid/Fragmented MP4?"

         Fragmented MP4 and (especially) MKV files may not be read properly / recognized by video editors, which requires you to manually remux each one, though if your recordings are important and you can't have them get corrupted upon OBS / your OS crashing, you should use them.

         Fragmented MP4 is notorious to mess up in VEGAS, though remuxing to regular MP4 fixes it.

-    In general, NVENC (NVIDIA) is faster than AMF (AMD), which is faster than QuickSync (Intel iGPU), which is faster than x264/5 (CPU)
+    In general, encoding speed fastest to slowest is NVENC (NVIDIA), AMF (AMD), QuickSync (Intel iGPU), then x264/5 (CPU)

-    Regarding `CQP`, `CFR` rate controls: It's inverted compared to CBR, 0 is lossless and 51 is most compressed
+    Regarding `CQP` and `CFR` [rate controls](../codecguide.md#rate-controls): It's inverted compared to CBR, 0 is lossless and 51 is most compressed

     ##### Video Encoder Settings